 Arab Digest ltd a UK-registered limited company with offices in Egypt and the UK.
 It is the sister company of Al Shafie Miles a business intelligence consultancy specialising in the Middle East and North Africa.

 Hugh Miles is an award-winning author and investigative journalist specialising in the Middle East and North Africa.
 He has worked with a wide variety of media including the BBC, CNN, Al Jazeera, Guardian, Telegraph, Independent, Foreign Policy, London Review of Books, Mirror, Express, Sun, and others.
 His work has appeared on the front pages of many newspapers and been translated into several languages.
-He has written and produced radio and TV programmes for BBC Radio 4 and Al Jazeera English.
+He has written, produced and presented radio and TV programmes for the BBC and Al Jazeera.

 Hugh is the author of two books, Al Jazeera: How Arab TV News Challenged the World (published Jan 2005) and Playing Cards in Cairo (April 2008).
 He has contributed to several more: Les Arabes parlent aux Arabes: La révolution de l’information dans le monde arabe (May 2009), Al Manakh 2: Export Gulf (April 2010), Revolution in the Arab World (Feb 2011, #1 Kindle Bestseller about the Middle East), National Broadcasting and State Policy in Arab Countries (Jan 2013), The Future of the Middle East – an e-book from Global Policy and Arab Digest (October 2017).

 Hugh has won several awards for his work including The Times / Sky News Young Journalist of the Year Award 2000; First Prize in the “Grand Prix du Livre Des Dirigeants” Categorie Livre d’Investigation 2006; and an honourable mention in the 2014 Young Stationers’ Prize for achievement and promise in journalism and publishing.